mr-wellick/ds-and-algos-in-c/src/sorting/README.md

 - Note, if all books are in the proper order, insertion sort never needs to do any shifting.
 In this case, it takes N steps to complete.
 Conversely, a perfectly mis-ordered set of books is the worst case, N^2.

+- Can be used to sort a linked-list (doubly-linked list).

+- Insertion sort is a stable sort.